ShieldOrder/process-layer-doctrine/applications/zcg/README.md

 The ZCG application focuses on:
 - Boundary clarity between applicants, reviewers, committee members, and custodians
-- End to end decision flow from proposal intake to fund disbursement
+- End-to-end decision flow from proposal intake to fund disbursement
 - Explicit separation between discretion and verification
 - Identification of process ambiguity and risk surfaces

 The application does not evaluate individual people or outcomes.
 It evaluates interfaces and artifacts.

-## Non Authority Statement
+## Non-Authority Statement

 These documents:
 - Do not represent ZCG, FPF, or any committee member